AdamSobieski/adamsobieski.github.io/thought-experiments/index.md

 ## Higher-dimensional Computer Vision

-What if artificial-intelligence systems could perceive, navigate, and explore higher-dimensional simulated environments?
+What if artificial-intelligence systems could perceive, navigate, and explore simulated higher-dimensional environments?

-How would artificial, simulated higher-dimensional sensors work?
-For four-dimensional spaces, might artificial retinas be three-dimensional?
-Would four-dimensional lenses focus incoming rays onto three-dimensional retinas?
+How would sensors work for higher-dimensional spaces?
+For four-dimensional spaces, would four-dimensional lenses focus incoming rays onto three-dimensional retinas?

-Would artificial neural networks be able to readily learn to control attached sensors and to move around in four-dimensional spaces, perceiving and comprehending these environments?
+Can artificial neural networks learn to control attached sensors and move around in higher-dimensional spaces, perceiving and comprehending these environments?

 Would artificial-intelligence systems trained in higher-dimensional spaces be able to directly imagine higher-dimensional phenomena?